 8.10A.1 Introduction

 The requirements in this clause apply for a UE configured with one or more TCI state configurations on serving cell in EN-DC with PSCell on a carrier frequency with CCA or SA NR with PCell on a carrier frequency with CCA.
 UE shall complete the switch of active TCI state within the delay defined in this clause.

-8.10A.2 Known conditions for TCI state
+In the requirements of clause 8.10A, the term SSB occasion not available at the UE refers to when the SSB is configured by gNB in a cell on a carrier frequency subject to CCA, but the first two successive candidate SSB positions for the same SSB index within the discovery burst transmission window are not available at the UE due to DL CCA failures at gNB during the corresponding period; otherwise the SSB occasion is considered as available at the UE.8.10A.2 Known conditions for TCI state

 The TCI state is known if the following conditions are met: